mtolly/rail/README.md

 This installs the `rail` library, and the `hrail` executable.
 To run the executable:

     hrail input.rail
-    hrail input.rail output.c
+    hrail -c input.rail output.c
+    hrail -r input.rail output.rail

-The first form directly runs the Rail program, and the second generates a C program.
+The first form directly runs the Rail program.
+The second generates a C program.
+The third "cleans up" the Rail code so all lines are read horizontally, left-to-right.
+This can be useful for debugging.

 Code generation
 ===============

-Both the interpreter and the C generator start by statically traversing each function to build a simplified control flow graph.
+The interpreter/compiler starts by statically traversing each function to build a simplified control flow graph.
 This enables simple C code using goto statements to travel between (more or less) basic blocks.
 As an example, the following Rail function (a cat program):

     $ 'main' (--):